Early Years Foundation Stage

 We follow the revised Early Years Foundation Stage Curriculum.
 This framework is a means of ensuring high standards of early education and care that will reassure parents that their child’s development is being fully supported.

 OUR APPROACH TO EARLY READING

 Reading is very high profile at Glenmead.
 All children in the EYFS at Glenmead are encouraged to enjoy and share books with each other, individually and with an adult.
-A meeting is held in school for parents in the Autumn Term to explain in detail about reading and the teaching of phonics in the EYFS.
-The children use ‘Letters and Sounds’ which is a synthetic phonics approach to learning to read and write, and more information is given about this at that meeting.
+A meeting is held in school for parents in the autumn term to explain in detail what reading and the teaching of phonics in the EYFS looks like and what parents can expect.

 - Daily videos are shared with parents/guardians to support their knowledge of phonics in order for them to support their child at home.

-- Parents are given opportunities to share their child’s development by sharing activities and ‘special moments’ from home through photographs uploaded into their Class Dojo Portfolio.
+- Parents are given opportunities to share their child’s development by sharing activities and ‘special moments’ from home through photographs and videos uploaded into their Class Dojo Portfolio.
 Staff in school make use of these in order to build a full picture of how each pupil is progressing overtime.